Dingleberry

 If at first you don’t succeed, try, try again.
 Then quit.
 No use being a damn fool about it.

-W. C. Fields.
+Quote by W. C. Fields.

 Fortgeschrittene, Anfänger, Geschäftsenglisch, Firmenkurse, Gruppenunterricht, In-house Englisch, Sprachschule Englisch, Telefonkonferenz Englisch persönlich oder per Videokonferenz; in Dresden, Chemnitz, Freiberg, Halsbrücke, Lichtenberg, Brand-Erbisdorf, Meißen, Döbeln, Riesa und überall in Sachsen seit über 20 Jahren!